rawsrc/PhpEcho/README.md

     );
 ```

-That's all folks, nothing more to know.
+That's all folks, nothing more to learn.